 Many students think of their college campuses as safe places, and often they are.
 But when exhausted students are toting around a laptop, a smartphone, an armful of textbooks, and a cup of coffee, it’s not hard to see why they might become a target.
-In 2010, 97% of over 90,000 reported crimes on college campuses were property crimes, meaning that property was taken without force.
-This is a lot of computers, iPods, phones, and bikes to have stolen in just one year.
+In 2014, 57% of over 50,000 reported crimes on college campuses were property crimes (burglary, motor vehicle theft, and robbery).
+This is a lot of computers, iPods, phones, cars, and bikes to have stolen in just one year.
 Luckily, a few simple steps can prevent campus theft from happening to you.

 Disclaimer: Any information found within our website is for general educational and informational purposes only.
 Such information is not intended nor otherwise implied to be medical or legal advice by Student Caffé Corporation.
 Such information is by no means complete or exhaustive, and as a result, such information does not encompass all conditions, disorders, health-related issues, respective treatments, or recovery plans.
 You should always consult your physician, other health care provider, or lawyer to determine the appropriateness of this information for your own situation or should you have any questions regarding a medical condition, treatment or recovery plan, or legal situation.
 Click to read the full disclaimer.

 The majority of theft prevention is common sense.
 Don’t leave your valuables where just anyone can take them.
 Lock the door behind you and keep all of your electronics password protected.
-By making habits out of the above tips, you make yourself less vulnerable.
+By making habits out of common sense actions and the tips below, you will make yourself less vulnerable.
 Hopefully you will never have to deal with the hassle of filing a police report or contacting your credit card companies about fraud alerts.
 If you minimize the targets, you’ll minimize the risk.

 Don’t leave your things unattended.

 Go to the library with a couple of friends, even if you’re all studying different things.
-That way, when you urgently have to go to the bathroom, the others can look after your things instead of you having to pack it all up and take it with you.
+That way, when you urgently have to go to the bathroom or need to run to the café for a snack, the others can look after your belongings instead of you having to pack them all up and take them with you.

 Lock up your bike and/or car.

 Leaving something unlocked or unprotected is just asking for it to be taken.
 Invest in a good bike lock and be sure to loop it through your tires too; you don’t want to be left with a wheelless bike.
-It’s not a bad idea to buy a bike lock that would be tricky to destroy with bolt cutters.
-Your car is even easier to lock up than your bike; just don’t forget to do it!
+It’s not a bad idea to buy a bike lock that would be tricky to destroy with bolt cutters, though it will be more expensive than a simpler model.
+As for your car, it’s even easier to lock up than your bike; just don’t forget to roll up all your windows first!

 Don’t leave valuables in your car.

 Preventing theft is all about not making yourself a target.
-If you leave a fancy diamond necklace or an iPad in full view in the backseat of your car, don’t be surprised if you end up with a brick through your window.
+If you leave a fancy diamond necklace or a new iPad in full view in the backseat of your car, don’t be surprised if you end up with a brick through your window.
 Keep your car clean and clear of anything that you would be unwilling to part with.
+If you have to leave something in your car, make sure it’s out of sight in the center console, glove compartment, or trunk.
+This may be okay in the short term, but it’s important to find a safer storage location as soon as possible.

 Keep your dorm room or apartment locked when you aren’t home.